ArchiDog1998/SimpleGrasshopper/README.md

 With this repo, you don't need to understand what a `GH_Component` is and what a `GH_Param` is.
 All you need to do is add attributes!

+NOTICE: For some reason, the `SimpleGrasshopper.dll` won't copy to the output directory automatically.
+If there is any way to make the nuget pacakge only copy this file, please tell me.

 ## How to use

 ### Component